JonathanDPotter/upc-tracker/README.md

 # UPC tracker API

-## personal utility for tracking the process of UPCs I have entered for review
+## personal utility for tracking the progress of UPCs I have entered for review

 ### Overview